livepeer/go-livepeer/doc/ai-subnet.md

         -aiModelsDir ~/.lpData/models
     ```

     As outlined in the [Orchestrator Binary Setup](#orchestrator-binary-setup), the `-aiWorker`, `-aiModels`, and `-aiModelsDir` flags are unique to the _AI Subnet_ Orchestrator.
 The remaining flags are common to the [Mainnet transcoding network](https://github.com/livepeer/go-livepeer) as detailed in the [Livepeer documentation](https://docs.livepeer.org/references/go-livepeer/cli-reference).
-The AI-specific flags activate the _AI Subnet_ Orchestrator, specify the location of your AI models configuration, and define the directory for model storage on your machine.
+The AI-specific flags activate the _AI Subnet_ Orchestrator, specify the location of your AI models configuration file, and define the directory for model storage on your machine.
 If `aiModelsDir` is not set, the _AI Subnet_ Orchestrator defaults to the `~/.lpData/<NETWORK>/models` directory for model storage.

 4. **Verify Setup**: Confirm that the _AI Subnet_ Orchestrator node is operating on port `8936`.
 To make the Gateway node accessible from the internet, unblock port `8936` on your machine and set up port forwarding on your router.